hpcaitech/ColossalAI-Documentation/docs/advanced_tutorials/define_your_own_parallel_model.md

 # Define your own parallel model

-Author: Zhengda Bian
+Author: Zhengda Bian, Yongbin Li

 > ⚠️ We are working on this documentation to make it more detailed.
 We will introduce the mechanism of different parallelism
 > and how to use them to write a model.

 Let's say that you have a huge MLP model with billions of parameters and its extremely large hidden layer size makes it impossible to fit into a single GPU directly.
-Don't worry, ColossalAI is here to help you sort things out.
-With the help of ColossalAI, you can write your model in the familiar way in which you used to write models for a single GPU, while ColossalAI automatically splits your model weights and fit them perfectly into a set of GPUs.
+Don't worry, Colossal-AI is here to help you sort things out.
+With the help of Colossal-AI, you can write your model in the familiar way in which you used to write models for a single GPU, while Colossal-AI automatically splits your model weights and fit them perfectly into a set of GPUs.
 We give a simple example showing how to write a simple 2D parallel model in the Colossal-AI context.